Tails for Anarchists

 4. Date and time.
 Once connected to the Internet, all Tails systems around the world share the same time.

 5. The Tor status indicator.
 Tells you if you are connected to the Tor network.
 If there is an X over the onion icon, you are not connected.
 You can open the Onion Circuits application from here.
-Check your Tor connection by visiting check.torproject.org in your Tor Browser.
+Check your Tor connection by visiting check.torproject.org in the Tor Browser.

 6. The "Universal Access" button.
 This menu allows you to enable accessibility software such as the screen reader, visual keyboard, and large text display.